You are currently browsing the daily archive for November 23, 2011.

 Shatner: Yes, I do.
 Did you discuss this with Vicki like this or did you -

 Brooks: She knows, of course!
 I’ll move.
-Whether we survive is still accident, isn’t it?
+Whether we survive is still extant, isn’t it?
 Whether we survive all of the sum of who we are -

 Shatner: The cumulative effects of life.